We spoke to Judit Jancsa-Pék, partner and senior advisor at LeitnerLeitner, regarding the most important tax changes of the current year.

 What changes in accounting do you most want to see?

 Digitalization will and must change the classic image of accounting.
 It offers accountants the opportunity to automate many repetitive and time-consuming tasks.
 Using specialized software, they can automate processes such as data entry, invoice management and expense recording.
 This offers numerous benefits that help streamline the financial reporting process and improve accuracy and efficiency.
 By reducing manual processes and automating certain procedures, it can make the daily work of the responsible specialists easier.
-Many fear that this could make the accountant’s work unnecessary.
-This development could only lead to a change in activity: traditional accountants become consultants who think for their company, analyze processes and support them with important suggestions on this basis.
+Many fear that this might make the accountant’s work unnecessary.
+This development might only lead to a change in activity: traditional accountants become consultants who think for their company, analyze processes and support them with important suggestions on this basis.
 This change is already underway.
 We must use it to the advantage of everyone involved.

 What awaits companies in the next few years?